matomo-org/tracker-proxy/README.md

 By default, the proxy forwards the visitor's entire `Cookie` header to Matomo unchanged.
 If your site also sets other cookies (session, consent-management, A/B testing, etc.) alongside Matomo's, those are forwarded too.

 To restrict this, set `$COOKIE_ALLOWLIST` in `config.php` to an array of cookie names.
 Each entry is matched against the incoming cookie names either as an **exact name** (e.g. `mtm_consent` matches only a cookie named exactly `mtm_consent`) or, if the entry ends with `*`, as a **prefix** (e.g. `_pk_id*` matches both `_pk_id` and `_pk_id.1.1fff`).
 Prefix entries are needed for Matomo's default id/session/referrer/custom-variable cookies, since the JavaScript tracker appends a per-site/per-domain suffix to their base name.
 Cookies whose name matches no entry are stripped from the `Cookie` header before the request reaches Matomo.
-Matching is case-sensitive.
+Matching is case-sensitive, and a prefix match is a plain string prefix (not delimiter-aware) — so `_pk_id*` would also match an unrelated cookie that happens to start with those characters, though this is very unlikely given Matomo's actual naming.

 > Note: leaving `$COOKIE_ALLOWLIST` unset keeps today's behavior of forwarding all cookies unchanged.
 Setting it — even to an empty array — switches the proxy into allowlist mode; an empty array forwards no cookies at all.
+A bare `*` or empty-string entry inside the array is treated as a no-op (matches nothing), not "allow everything" — this is deliberate, so a stray `array('*')` can't silently defeat the allowlist.

+> ⚠️ **Check your Matomo tracker configuration before copying the example list.** If your site calls `setCookieNamePrefix()` in the JavaScript tracker, every one of your cookies uses that custom prefix instead of `_pk_*`, and the default entries won't match any of them.
+Also check which plugins you have enabled (e.g. HeatmapSessionRecording sets its own `_pk_hsr*`-style cookie) — third-party or custom tracking plugins may set additional cookies not covered by the example list below.
+>
+> Always keep `matomo_ignore` (or whatever cookie your Matomo's opt-out/consent setup relies on) in the allowlist.
+Dropping it silently re-enables tracking for visitors who opted out, with no visible error.
+>
+> A dropped tracking cookie doesn't cause an error — Matomo just stops recognizing returning visitors, which silently inflates visit/visitor counts.
+After enabling `$COOKIE_ALLOWLIST`, load a tracked page twice from the same browser and confirm Matomo's visitor log shows one visit, not two, before relying on this in production.

 ### Auth-protected tracking parameters